ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 If you notice that the `LastReprovideDuration` value is reaching close to 24 hours, you should consider one of the following options as a resolution:

 - Enabling the [Accelerated DHT Client](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#accelerated-dht-client) in Kubo.
 This configuration improves content publishing times significantly by maintaining more connections to peers and a larger routing table, and batching advertising of provider records.
 It should be noted that this comes at the cost of increased resource consumption.
+- Change the [reprovider strategy](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#reproviderstrategy) from `all` to either `pinned` or `roots` which both only advertise provider records for explicitly pinned content:
+  - `pinned` will advertise both the root CIDs and child block CIDs (entire DAG) of explicitly pinned content.
-- Change the [reprovider strategy](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#reproviderstrategy) from `all` to `roots`.
-This will only publish provider records for the roots CID instead of for each block reducing the total number of provides in each run.
-This change should be done with caution, as it will limit discoverability to only root CIDs.
-If you are adding folders of files to IPFS, only the CID for the folder will be advertised (all the blocks will still be retrievable with Bitswap once a connection to the node is established).
+  - `roots` will only advertise the root CIDs of pinned content reducing the total number of provides in each run.
+This strategy is the most efficient but should be done with caution, as it will limit discoverability to only root CIDs.
+If you are adding folders of files to IPFS, only the CID for the pinned folder will be advertised (all the blocks will still be retrievable with Bitswap once a connection to the node is established).

 To manually trigger a reprovide run, run the following command: